IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-6-toolkits.markdown

 Find a toolkit
 ---------------------------------------------

-If you are looking for a toolkit for a specific purpose, you can
+If you are looking for a toolkit for a specific purpose:
 -  Check the list of [toolkits available on the Streaming Analytics service](https://cloud.ibm.com/docs/services/StreamingAnalytics/compatible_toolkits.html#compatible_toolkits)

-- [The Streams GitHub project](https://github.com/IBMStreams) has other toolkits that are not included in the Streams platform but that can still be used in your applications.
+- Search [the Streams GitHub project](https://github.com/IBMStreams) for other toolkits that are not included in the Streams platform.
 From the project page, you can search for a toolkit by keyword.

 3 steps to add a toolkit
 ----------